Shivani Pinapotu is a spatial thinker and designer interested in how space intersects with story, society and our sense of self.

 She previously dabbled in design journalism and wrote for several online publications, bringing together critical inquiry and her experience in material craft to explore how environments shape, and are shaped by, collective narratives.

-Most recently, she edited Lost in Transit by Anubha Verma, a photographic study of Mumbai’s taxis and the subculture of the city’s taximen.
+Most recently, she edited the preface for Lost in Transit by Anubha Verma, a photographic study of Mumbai’s taxis and the subculture of the city’s taximen.

 She also illustrated and wrote Echoes of the Kitchen: A synesthetic portrait of two worlds for dhoop*, a series of synesthetic diptychs of two kitchens in tandem, her mother's in Delhi and hers in Providence, in an attempt to remember the sounds in her kitchen as she frantically tries and make sense of her own.